Guide

 Calendar subscriptions (ICS feeds)

 iCloud supports subscribing to external ICS calendars (sports schedules, holidays, school calendars).
-These are read-only feeds that Apple polls every 15 minutes to 1 week depending on the source.
-Subscribed calendars appear in the list but won't accept event creation.
+These are read-only feeds that Apple polls at intervals ranging from every 15 minutes to once per week, depending on the source.
+Subscribed calendars appear in the calendar list but reject all create, update, and delete operations.

 Siri Shortcuts alternative

 On macOS and iOS, Siri Shortcuts can automate Calendar.app actions.
 But Shortcuts can't run on Linux, can't be invoked from SSH sessions, and can't produce JSON output.
-If you work primarily in a terminal or need server-side calendar automation, the CLI covers what Shortcuts can't.
+Shortcuts are also limited to the device they run on — they can't query calendars from a remote server.
+If you work primarily in a terminal or need server-side calendar automation, the Nylas CLI covers what Shortcuts can't.

 CalDAV comparison